 BLM Rangers assist local county and city police departments, other federal and state land management agencies, and BLM Special Agents investigating illegal activity on public lands.
 A high priority is providing for the safety of BLM employees and public land users.
 BLM Rangers within Colorado report to the area Field Office Manager.

 BLM Special Agents conduct criminal and civil investigations for many different types of crimes committed on public lands or involving public resources.
-Special Agents actively pursue investigations for cultivation of marijuana, arson, theft of archaeological and paleontological resources, illegal guides and outfitters, fraud, assault on BLM employees as well as a variety of other crimes.
+Special Agents actively pursue investigations for cultivation of illegal drugs, arson, theft of archaeological and paleontological resources, illegal guides and outfitters, fraud and assault, as well as a variety of other crimes.